 The next step is a Service Delivery Plan (SDP).
-The SDP describes the services that the Texas MEP will provide to address the unique educational needs of migratory children, including preschool migratory children and children who have dropped out of school.
-It will articulate the instructional and support strategies MEP funded LEAs will employ and guide the state with measurable program objectives and outcomes.
-The SDP encompasses a full range of services that are available through other appropriate state, local and federal programs.
-It is the product of joint planning of other federal, state, and local programs including Title I, Part A, early childhood programs, and language instructional programs under Title III, and provide the integration of services available under Title I, Part C with services provided by these other programs.
+The SDP describes the services that the Texas MEP will provide to address the unique educational needs of migratory children.
+It will articulate the instructional and support strategies MEP funded LEAs will employ.
 The results of this process will be incorporated into a Local Needs Assessment Tool which can be used by the LEAs to determine the needs of the migrant population in their area.
 The services and strategies identified in the SDP are included in the Consolidated Application for funding.
 Depending on the identified needs for the migratory children, including preschool children and children who have dropped out of school, the LEAs may select the activities from the Consolidated Application to be included as their Service Delivery Plan.